Robert W. "Joe" Bishop

 John has also protected the rights of consumers who were being harassed by debt collectors, consumers who were defrauded by car dealerships, and consumers who were being illegally auto-dialed.

 In early 2015 John became a member of the Million Dollar Advocates Forum for serving as co-lead class counsel in a race discrimination case.
-John and his law partners, Joe Bishop and Tyler Korus, secured a settlement for the class in excess of one million dollars.
+John and his law partner, Joe Bishop, secured a settlement for the class in excess of one million dollars.

 J.D., Brandeis School of Law at the University of Louisville, cum laude, 2012